Akon City

-Akon City was a planned community and city in the M'bour Department of Senegal by Senegalese-American singer and entrepreneur Akon.
-The project was first announced by Akon in 2018.
-Akon said in October 2022 that construction of the city's first phase would begin in 2023 and be completed in 2028.
-Akon said he was inspired by the movie Black Panther, and he refers to Akon City as a "real-life Wakanda" that uses modern technologies, including blockchain and cryptocurrency.
+Akon City was a proposed planned community in the M'bour Department of Senegal conceived by Senegalese-American singer and entrepreneur Aliaune Damala Bouga Time Puru Nacka Lu Lu Lu Badara Akon Thiam, known professionally as Akon.
+The project was first announced in 2018.
+Akon cited the film Black Panther as an inspiration for the project and described Akon City as a "real-life Wakanda" which was to utilize modern technologies including blockchain and cryptocurrency.